 Homeless Animals Support Network Success Stories

-Already this year, 43 small animal rescues have joined the Homeless Animals Support Network, HASN, and we have assisted 14 of those organizations to keep families together, increase adoptions, provide spay and neuter subsidies, and in general, give homeless animals the chance for a happier and brighter future.
-Their programs also provide assistance to impoverished pet owners in their communities.
+To date, 39 small animal rescue organizations across the state of Virginia have joined the Homeless Animals Support Network, HASN.
+Twenty of those organizations have benefited from HASN partnership - helping to keep families together, increase adoptions, provide spay and neuter subsidies, and give homeless animals the chance for a happier and brighter future.

 We launched our first grant cycle in August of 2021 with the goal of keeping families together.
 Nobody should lose the love of a pet because of financial hardship.
 We granted the following six organizations funding to start or strengthen programs in their own communities to support pet owners during difficult times, and to keep pets in homes: